Estimation of Dielectric Parameters from Ultrasound Waves in Quantitative Thermoacoustic Tomography: Discussion and conclusions

-To move towards realistic measurement systems, ultrasound sensors with finite size and bandwidth should be considered.
+To move towards realistic measurement systems, characteristics of different practical measurement systems should be considered.
+These include the finite size and bandwidth of ultrasound sensors, and sparsely positioned sensor arrays, which may lead to artifacts in the solution of the acoustic inverse problem.
 Moreover, the use of plane wave electric fields and the assumption of instantaneous electromagnetic energy absorption may not accurately represent practical systems, particularly when the target is positioned near a realistic waveguide or antenna source.

-Finally, since propagation of acoustic and electromagnetic waves are inherently three dimensional, the proposed approach should be extended to a three dimensional setting where realistic ultrasound sensors and more realistic electromagnetic models, boundary conditions, and electromagnetic sources can be taken into account.
+In this work, the inverse problem of QTAT was studied using 2D simulations.
+As propagation of acoustic and electromagnetic waves are inherently three dimensional, the proposed approach should be extended to a three dimensional setting where realistic ultrasound sensors and more realistic electromagnetic models, boundary conditions, and electromagnetic sources can be taken into account.
+This can, however, be computationally expensive, particularly in large computational domains.
+In these cases, precomputation and storage of the acoustic forward operator may become infeasible necessitating the use of matrix free implementations \cite{tick2018}.
+Furthermore, computation of the sample based prior distribution can become computationally prohibitive when sufficiently dense discretisations or large computational domains are used.
+In these cases, alternative sampling techniques \cite{vono2022} and approximative models for the prior covariances and electromagnetic forward model could be considered.

-Biological tissues generally exhibit frequency-dependent dielectric properties, and the propagation of electromagnetic waves in a complex medium can change significantly with the frequency of the applied electric field.
+Biological tissues generally exhibit frequency dependent dielectric properties, and the propagation of electromagnetic waves in a complex medium can change significantly with the frequency of the applied electric field.
 In this work, the inverse problem was studied using an electric field frequency of 1 GHz, which offers a favorable trade-off between penetration depth and electromagnetic contrast.
-To gain additional insight into the proposed method, future studies should account for the frequency-dependent dielectric parameters and investigate the problem using multiple electric field frequencies.
+To gain additional insight into the proposed method, future studies should account for the frequency dependent dielectric parameters and investigate the problem using multiple electric field frequencies.

-Overall, it can be concluded that the dielectric parameters can be accurately estimated using the proposed approach, and relatively accurate estimates can be obtained even in severely limited-view ultrasound sensor geometries as long as sufficiently many electromagnetic pulses are used.
+Overall, it can be concluded that the dielectric parameters can be accurately estimated using the proposed approach and that relatively accurate estimates can be obtained even in severely limited view ultrasound sensor geometries as long as sufficiently many electromagnetic pulses are used.